Rapid Reaction: Chargers 33, Eagles 30

 September, 15, 2013

-PHILADELPHIA -- A few thoughts on the San Diego Chargers' 33-30 victory over the Philadelphia Eagles:
+PHILADELPHIA -- Quick thoughts after the San Diego Chargers' 33-30 victory over the Philadelphia Eagles Sunday: